Mohanned29/SGF-Simulator/README.md

 # File System Simulator

+This project may have some problems , please be aware of this before using it

 This project is a **File System Simulator**, implemented in **C** with a graphical interface using **Raylib**.
 It manages file operations such as **creating files, inserting records, searching, deleting, defragmenting, and compacting memory**.
 The system simulates secondary storage with a **hash-based allocation mechanism**.

 ## Features